solayer-labs/docs/solayer-overview/introduction/faq.md

 #### Where can I find more help if I need it?

 a) Help may be found within the community in #general-chat.
-It can come from community members, moderators or team members (if available?)
+It can come from community members, moderators, or team members (if available?)

 b) Users may also open #support tickets